Skip to main content

 number

-The maximum value for the input.When not provided, Algolia determines the maximum from the values of the attribute you specified in the attribute prop.
+The maximum value for the range.
+If not set, Algolia determines it based on the highest value of the attribute prop.

 JavaScript